 - $700 for Phase II (20 hours of mentoring @$35 an hour).
 If more time is needed additional money will be required.

 - $1400 for Phase III (40 hours of mentoring @35 an hour).
 If more time is needed additional money will be required.
 You pay this fee after being approved by your mentor as passing Phase II.

 WHAT HAPPENS NEXT:

 1. MAKE COMPOST

-Make compost according to the instructions in the compost class that you took.
-THis can take a full growing season.
-So start the process of making good compost ASAP.
+Make compost according to the instructions in the compost class that you took and the information that your mentor provides.
+This can take a full growing season.
+So, start the process of making good compost ASAP.